1. Home

 Shingles vaccine

-The inactivated vaccine is made from pieces of the virus.
+The shingles vaccine is an inactivated vaccine made from pieces of virus.
 It is 90% effective in preventing shingles.
-Its effectiveness is not reduced with age.
-However, if the disease develops in a person who has already been vaccinated, the risk of neuralgia, which is pain that lasts for several months after the lesions have disappeared, is reduced by 90%.
-The protection offered by this vaccine lasts at least 10 years after vaccination.
-Two doses, administered 2 to 12 months apart, are needed to ensure long-term protection.
+Effectiveness is not reduced with age.
+However, if the disease develops in a person who has already been vaccinated, the risk of neuralgia, that is, pain that lasts for several months after the lesions have cleared up, is reduced by 90%.
+The vaccine is believed to provide protection for at least 10 years after vaccination.
+Two doses, given 2 to 12 months apart, are needed to ensure long‑term protection.

-Some symptoms may be caused by the vaccine, for example redness at the injection site.
-Other problems may occur by chance and are not related to the vaccine, for example a cold, gastroenteritis or a headache.
+The vaccine may cause symptoms such as redness at the injection site.
+Other problems may arise by chance and are unrelated to the vaccine, such as a cold, gastroenteritis or a headache.

-In 17% of cases, the reactions caused by the vaccine prevent the person from going about their daily activities for 1 to 2 days.
-These reactions, which are less common in older people, occur a little more frequently when the 2nd dose is given
+In 17% of cases, the reactions caused by the vaccine prevent the person from going about their daily activities for one or two days.
+These reactions, which are less common in older adults, occur a little more often when the second dose is given.

 FrequencyPossible reactions to the vaccine